Saurabh-Mudgal/IEEE-Python_Workshop-2018/Script.md

 ## Conclusion

 Classes and functions will be discussed in depth in tommorow's workshop and i encourage you to especially attend that.That is time for me.
-I hope I have equipped you with some basic knowledge of python that is of use for you.
+I hope I have equipped you with some basic knowledge of python that would be of use to you.
 Thank you for your patience and attention.